 gather together, typically at Nonna's house, after Mass and prepare a

 huge meal.
-In our family, it was usually spaghetti feasts attended by
+In our family, it was spaghetti feasts attended by

-Grandma, Grandpa, many of their seven children, those childrens'
+Grandma, Grandpa, six of their seven children, those childrens'

-spouses, and their children's children.
+spouses, and those children's children.
 It made for a lot of people!